 Sets provide a means to partition the database in to manageable units that can appear as smaller databases to an end user.
-Sets can include constrained groups of isolates, loci, and schemes from the complete database and also include additional metadata fields only applicable to that set.
+Sets can include constrained groups of isolates, loci, and schemes from the complete database.

 Sets (concept)

 5.12.2 Configuration of sets